apache/helix/website/1.0.2/src/site/markdown/tutorial_task_framework.md

 #### Add a Job

 WARNING: Job can only be added to WorkflowConfig.Builder.
-Once WorkflowConfig built, no job can be added!
-For creating a Job, please refering following section (Create a Job)
+Once WorkflowConfig is built, no job can be added!
+For creating a Job, please refer to the following section (Create a Job)

 ```
 myWorkflowBuilder.addJob("JobName", jobConfigBuilder);